 - Administrative and technical controls: we monitor and restrict access to personal data on a ‘need to know’ basis;

-- Physical security measures: our staff uses security passes to access our premises.
+- Physical security measures: our staff use security passes/passwords to access our premises and electronic equipment.

 - Contact details

-- Family and beneficiary details for insurance and pension planning services
+- Family and beneficiary details for regulatory purposes

 - Sensitive personal data.
 We typically do not collect sensitive or special categories of personal data about individuals.
 When we do need to process sensitive personal data, it is with the consent of the individual unless it is obtained indirectly for legitimate purposes